-English 1A is a course designed to teach the fundamentals of college writing so that you'll be able to read critically and analytically, discuss and write descriptive and expository.
-The majority of your grade will be based upon a portfolio of your work, which will consist of one in-class essay and three our of class essays, complete with all rough drafts and free writing done for each paper.
-Even though you'll be required to write several in class essays and four out of class essays, you only need to include one of the in-class papers and three of the out of class essays in your portfolio; one of the essays must be your research paper.
+English 1A is a course designed to teach the fundamentals of college writing so that you will be able to read critically and analytically, discuss and write descriptive and expository prose.
+The majority of your grade will be based upon a portfolio of your work, which will consist of one in-class essay and three out-of-class essays, complete with all rough drafts and free writing done for each paper.
+Even though you will be required to write several in-class essays and four out-of-class essays, you only need to include one of the in-class papers and three of the out-of-class essays in your portfolio; one of the essays must be your research paper.